V-Sekai/manuals/docs/decisions/20210529-adding-entity-networking.md

 **Ownership:**

-All entities will be owned by the player which interacts with them, or by the server.
+All entities will be owned by the player who interacts with them or by the server.
-Entity ownership will be transfered if the current owner leaves.
+Entity ownership will be transferred if the current owner leaves.

 **Mastership:**

 Map entities may largely be mastered by a dedicated server.

-Avatar entities and props will be mastered by the player that spawned them, even if another player owns it.
+Avatar entities and props will be mastered by the player that spawned them, even if another player owns them.

 (Example: Alice personally spawns a ball avatar prop and throws it to Bob, who catches it.
 Alice has Mastership; Bob has Ownership.)
-Mastership may be transfered on map exit; or they may be despawned (the player "takes" their props with them.)
+Mastership may be transferred on map exit; or they may be despawned (the player "takes" their props with them.)

 Privacy: Entities may reveal very little state to the network.
 Are there cases where different players may be given different permissions?